 Neurological Institute experts rely on their clinical experience in conducting thorough diagnostic assessments, using advanced CT and magnetic resonance imaging (MRI) technologies when needed.
-Our specialists may also use a variety of functional and neuropsychological tests to measure cognitive changes after a concussive injury.
+Our sports concussion specialists may also use a variety of functional and neuropsychological tests to measure cognitive changes after a concussive injury.

 Sports concussion treatment may vary, and our team of experts will personalize this recovery plan based on the individual case.
 We often recommend taking a break from physical exertion and taxing cognitive activities such as video games or watching television until symptoms improve.
 Along with this gradual return to normal physical and cognitive activities, our team may also recommend working with a physical therapist and/or exploring medical therapies.